robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 ![testgrabber](Img/testgrabber.png)
 <br>

-**N.B.**: you need to configure YARP properly to connect two different machines. <br>
+### Note
+You need to configure YARP properly to connect two different machines.
 To check the configuration you can use the command:
 ```
 yarp conf
 ```